reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```
 TMPDIR=/private$TMPDIR docker-compose up
 ```
-The first part - TMPDIR=/private$TMPDIR is required only in MacOS.
+The first part - TMPDIR=/private$TMPDIR is required only in macOS.

 We create our S3 bucket and DynamoDB table by executing our CloudFormation Template.